NervanaSystems/neon/examples/whale_calls/README.md

 ```

 ### Performance
-Upon training, the model should achieve better than 4 percent misclassification error.
+Upon training, the model is expected to achieve a misclassification error around 9%.